-Digital Transformation Opportunities Corp. ("DTOC"), American Oncology Network, LLC ("AON LLC"), GEF AON Holdings Corp. ("AON Class C Preferred Investor"), and DTOC Merger Sub, Inc., a direct, wholly owned subsidiary of DTOC ("Merger Sub") entered into a Business Combination Agreement (the "Business Combination Agreement"), dated as of June 14, 2023 (which further amended and restated the Business Combination Agreement entered into by DTOC and AON as of October 5, 2022, and amended and restated on January 6, 2023, and April 27, 2023), pursuant to which, among other transactions, on September 20, 2023 (the "Closing Date"), DTOC and AON undertook a series of transactions (the "Business Combination") resulting in the organization of the combined post-business combination company as an umbrella partnership C corporation, in which substantially all of the assets and the business of the combined company are held by AON LLC, and DTOC became a member of AON LLC.
-In connection with the closing of the Business Combination ("the Closing"), DTOC changed its name to "American Oncology Network, Inc.".
-The Business Combination was completed on September 20, 2023.
+On September 20, 2023 (the "Closing Date"), DTOC and AON undertook a series of transactions (the "Business Combination") resulting in the organization of the combined post-business combination company as an umbrella partnership C corporation, in which substantially all of the assets and the business of the combined company are held by AON, and DTOC became a member of AON.
+In connection with the closing of the Business Combination, DTOC changed its name to "American Oncology Network, Inc." (referred to herein as "AON").